rabbithat/nRF52840-DK_easy/README.md

 The JLINK virtual drive will then briefly disappear as the reprogramming happens.
 When it re-appears, you're done.
 You can then connect to your nRF52840-DK using a serial terminal (115200 baud) as you normally would, and you will be greeted by the mecrisp-starellis FORTH welcome and prompt.

+For all the credits and attributions, please see http://mecrisp.sourceforge.net/ and the discussion: https://sourceforge.net/p/mecrisp/discussion/general/thread/6fe04a2841/

 Enjoy!